hdinkel/ELM-CPIB-2017/outline.md

 - Biological example: p53

-## Basic Protocol: Predicting & Detecting ELMs in sequences (Marc, Hugo, Holger)
+## Basic Protocol: Predicting & Detecting ELMs in sequences (Marc, Holger, Hugo)

 - How does one submit their own sequences to the database